JoeRiel/maplev/README.md

 Download and unpack the latest [zip file](https://github.com/JoeRiel/maplev/archive/master.zip).

+For convenience, the maplev-built.zip contains a pre-built Maple archive file (maplev.mla) and documentation: doc/maplev.info, doc/maplev.html, and doc/maplev.pdf.
+The doc files contain the same information but in different formats.
+The maplev.info is the most useful as it can be accessed from Emacs if properly installed.
+These files can be built from the source.

 Instructions for installing MapleV are given in its info manual, `maplev.info`, of which there is an html version, `maplev.html`.